Solistra/gnosis/README.md

 Gnosis exists to ease the development of alternatives to the native `Game.exe` files given by the RPG Maker series by default -- it is _not_ designed to encourage piracy of encrypted resources.

-**In short, ethical usage of Gnosis is your responsibility as a developer, not the library itself.**
+**In short, ethical usage of Gnosis is your responsibility as a user, not the library itself.**

 ## Attribution
 The decryption algorithms used by this library are based upon algorithms previously released by [Porkness][porkness] for a fork of the [OpenRGSS][openrgss] project with specific modifications for this library.